MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-known-issues.md

 Wi-fi connections that require captive browser-based authentication or consent aren't supported.

 User-based wi-fi profiles that require the user to sign-in to connect to wi-fi aren't supported.
-New users who've never signed in before converting the device to a Windows 365 Boot device won't be able to use the device to connect it to the network.
+New users who have never signed in before converting the device to a Windows 365 Boot device can't use the device to connect it to the network.

-## VPN support support
+## VPN support

 Windows 365 Boot only supports VPN clients that don't require application installation.
-App-based VPN clients that require users to sign in aren't supported because users on't be able to intereact with the VPN client from a Windows 365 Boot device.
+App-based VPN clients that require users to sign in aren't supported because users can't interact with the VPN client from a Windows 365 Boot device.

 ## Exiting the session on sleep or closing the device

 The user isn't completely signed out after closing the laptop lid.
-When they open the laptop, they'll see the app trying to disconnect or a black screen.
-Eventually, it will sign out the user from session.
+When they open the laptop, they see the app trying to disconnect or a black screen.
+Eventually, it signs the user out from the session.

 ## Wireless peripheral devices not supported